SED-ML/KiSAO/libkisao/README.txt

 - javadoc/* folder contains java documentation for libKiSAO.
 - example/* folder contains Main.java example class, showing how libKiSAO might be used.

-This version is a 1.0.3-rc release candidate.
+This version is a 1.0.3.1-rc release candidate.

+libKiSAO 1.0.3.1-rc
+- RetrievingAlgorithmInfo example updated: getMiriamURI method replaced with getIdentifiersOrgIRI.

 libKiSAO 1.0.3-rc
 - similar algorithm finding methods improved by not taking into account subsumption-like (organizational) algorithms